RahulPant1/eval_framework/RAG_Evaluation_Flow_Documentation.md

 - Calls `load_data_from_csv()` from `utils.py` to read document chunks
 - Creates a dataset document with metadata and chunks
 - Inserts the dataset into MongoDB and returns its ID
+- **Initializes the persistent ChromaDB vector store**
+- **Adds all document chunks to the vector store in a single operation**

+This optimization ensures that document chunks are indexed only once during initial data loading, rather than repeatedly during each evaluation question.

 ### 4. Synthetic Data Generation: `generate_synthetic_data()`